json-api/json-api/format/index.md

 A document's top level **MAY** also have the following members:

-* `"meta"`: meta-information about a resource, such as pagination, or additional non-standard information.
+* `"meta"`: non-standard meta-information about the primary data.
-* `"linked"`: a list of resource objects that are linked to the primary data and/or each other ("linked resources").

 If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.